-Oil & gas developers - Companies intending to add oil and/or gas resources to their production capacities in the short term (at least 20 mmboe of resources to their production portfolio in the near future), i.e. resources associated with assets under development and field evaluation (the two stages preceding production), or in the long term by their involvement in exploration activities; or companies with oil and/or gas pipelines or LNG terminals proposed or under construction.
+Oil & gas developers - Companies intending to add oil and/or gas resources to their production capacities in the short term (at least 20 mmboe of resources to their production portfolio in the near future), i.e. resources associated with assets under development and field evaluation (the two stages preceding production), or in the long term by their involvement in exploration activities, or II) companies with oil and/or gas pipelines or LNG terminals proposed or under construction.

-Exclusion - A measure consisting of the total exclusion of a type of activity, company, or project from a financial service.
+Exclusion - A measure consisting of the total exclusion of a type of activity, company, or project from a financial portfolio and/or financial service offerings.
 The date and modalities of entry into force of such a measure must be precisely defined.